• Skip to primary navigation

 Ingredients

-There are 3 parts to this drink, which include the tapioca pearls and brown sugar syrup, the tea and taro powder, and then the milk.
+There are 3 parts to this drink, which include the tapioca pearls and Brown Sugar Syrup, the tea and taro powder, and then the milk.
 Below are the steps for preparing each one.
-You could prepare your own tapioca pearls, but for the sake of keeping this quick and easy I use already prepared ones.
+You could prepare your own tapioca pearls, but for the sake of keeping this quick and easy, I use already prepared ones.

 • Bring a medium pot of water to a boil over high heat and add the tapioca pearls.
 Boil until softened (anywhere from 5 to 20 minutes depending on the brand).